DrOptix/fem-complete-intro-containers/README.md

 We need to have installed `cgroup-tools` or whatever name it has for your distro.

 _TODO_: Find a solution for `libcgroup initialization failed: Cgroup is not mounted`.

+### Dockerfile

+We present 3 ways to use a Dockerfile.
+All of them are running an `index.js` using Node from inside the container.

+1. We use a Node image directly to run our application.

+   - Build the image using `./build_node.sh`
+   - Run the image using `./run_node.sh`

+2. We use a Debian image as base and we create a Node container from scratch to run our application.

+   - Build the image using `./build_node_complex.sh`
+   - Run the image using `./run_node_complex.sh`
+   - This will expose on `https://localhost:3000` our Node application

+3. We use a Debian image as base and we create a Node container from scratch to run our application.

+   The steps from the docker file, `node_optimized_build.dockerfile`, are placed in such an order that `npm ci` step will be cached by docker most of the time.

+   The volatile layer, ` COPY --chown=node:node ./node_complex ./`, being after `RUN npm ci`, will not trigger a full image rebuild, the heavy lifting being already cached.

+   - Build the image using `./build_oprimized_build.sh`
+   - Run the image using `./run_optimized_build.sh`
+   - This will expose on `https://localhost:3000` our Node application